96linan/linan.github.io/_pages/about.md

 <div markdown="1" style="text-align: justify;">

 📌 He was selected for the inaugural China Association for Science and Technology (CAST) Young Talent Support Program's PhD Special Project.
-To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), NeurIPS, IJCAI, IEEE TEVC, IEEE TFS, and IEEE TCYB (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
+To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), NeurIPS, IJCAI, TEVC, TFS, TNNLS and TCYB (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
 He serves as a reviewer for over 30 SCI/EI journals.
-Additionally, he has organized sessions and workshops on evolutionary architecture search at multiple international conferences as Session/Workshop Chair (e.g., ICME, IJCNN, and CEC).
+Additionally, he has organized sessions, issues and workshops on evolutionary architecture search at multiple international journals/conferences (e.g., ASEJ, ICME, BIBM, IJCNN, and CEC).

 - Lecturer
 - School of Computer and Information Technology, Institute of Big Data Science and Industry, Shanxi University, No.92, Wucheng Road, Taiyuan, Shanxi Province, China
 - 🤖 I am happy to mentor proactive and ambitious undergraduate students to publish **high-quality academic papers as first author**. 我非常乐意指导积极进取、主动投入的本科生以**第一作者身份发表高质量学术论文**。
-- ✨**Don't be shy, have a try!** Send me an email! [lnnner[at]163.com or linan10[at]sxu.edu.cn]
+- ✨**Don’t be shy, have a try!
+Drop me an email and let’s make something exciting happen.** [lnnner[at]163.com or linan10[at]sxu.edu.cn]